-In accordance with Title IX implementing regulations at 34 C.F.R. § 106.8(a); Lincoln University has designated one employee to coordinate its efforts to comply with and carry out its responsibilities under Title IX.
+In accordance with Title IX implementing regulations at 34 C.F.R. §106.8(a); Lincoln University has designated one employee to coordinate its efforts to comply with and carry out its responsibilities under Title IX.
 The coordinator's responsibilities include investigating complaints communicated to the recipient alleging noncompliance with Title IX.
 Section 106.8(a) also requires Lincoln University to notify all students and employees of the name, address, and telephone number of the designated coordinator.
 Lincoln University Title IX Coordinator contact information is as follows: Jim Marcantonio, Human Resource Director, 101 Young Hall, 820 Chestnut Street, Jefferson City, Missouri 65102-0029, Phone: 573 681-5019, Fax: 573 681-5787.

-The Title IX Sexual Harassment, Sex Equity and Gender Discrimination Complaint Policy and Procedures can be found on the following website: http://www.lincolnu.edu/c/document_library/get_file?uuid=7ac4c21d-561f-4123-afe8-7581509f4000&groupId=29598.
+The Title IX Sexual Harassment, Sex Equity, and Gender-Based Discrimination Processes and Procedures can be found on the following website: http://bluetigerportal.lincolnu.edu/web/police-department/title-ix-processes-and-procedures

-Academic Calendar Fall 2013 - Summer 2015
+University Calendar Fall 2015 - Summer 2017

-Fall Semester 2013
+Fall Semester 2015